turbo-src/turbo-src/docs/contribute.md

 Calculate sha256 `tprid`.

 If `tprid` matches contract `head`, then valid.
 A message in the popup will say the repo is valid.
 If invalid, vote buttons will say ('invalid`), and modal will explain why.

+### Docker to podman and buildah

+Build the service image using buildah and run with podman.
+Document for switch.